simonwhatley/govuk-prototype-kit-macros/components/breadcrumbs/README.md

 ## Guidance

-Find out when to use the panel component in your service in the [GOV.UK Elements documentation](http://govuk-elements.herokuapp.com/).
+Find out when to use the breadcrumbs component in your service in the [GOV.UK Elements documentation](http://govuk-elements.herokuapp.com/).

 ## Examples